Current Time in Santiago de Compostela

 What currency does Santiago de Compostela use?

 Santiago de Compostela, Spain uses the euro (EUR).
-That is the standard currency for hotels, restaurants, train tickets, and local purchases throughout the city and the rest of mainland Spain.
-For travelers and business visitors, this makes expense planning simpler if you are already working in euro-based markets across Europe.
+That is the standard currency for hotels, restaurants, rail tickets, and most business transactions in the city and across mainland Spain.